rtCamp/login-with-google/README.md

 ## Overview

 Login with google provides seamless experience for users to login in to WordPress sites using their google account.
 No need to manually create accounts, no need to remember quirky passwords.
 Just one click and land into the site!

 ## Installation

 1. Clone this repository.
-2. Run `composer install --no-dev` from inside the cloned directory.
+2. Run `composer update` from inside the cloned directory.
 3. Upload the directory to `wp-content/plugins` directory.
 4. Activate the plugin from WordPress dashboard.